vscode-elements/elements/docs-src/components/vscode-tree/index.md

 ## Actions

 Actions are clickable icons in the tree item.
-When an action icon is clicked, the `vsc-run-command` event will be dispatched.
-The event data contains the command name, the value of the tree item, and the tree item itself.
+When an action icon is clicked, the `vsc-run-action` event will be dispatched.
+The event data contains the action name, the value of the tree item, and the tree item itself.

 <component-preview>